Acry/JavaScript/README.md

 ## Electron Hello World

-- Using Chromium as Renderer Backend
+--Using Chromium as Renderer Backend.

 Not reinventing the wheel here too, there is a lot of boilerplate code in:

 <https://github.com/electron/electron-quick-start>

 Applications using Electron are structured: